prateek980ti/test-case-manager/Database/Readme.md

 **Set up PostgreSQL database**

-    - Create a PostgreSQL database (if you don't have one):
+    - Create a PostgreSQL database (only if you don't have one):

         ```sql
         CREATE DATABASE testdb;